muhlba91/postgresql-pgvecto-container/README.md

 > **This container is heavily based on personal needs!**
 >
 > The chosen upstream versions follow the [Immich requirements](https://github.com/immich-app/immich/blob/main/docker/docker-compose.yml).

+> [!WARNING]
+> **This container is being migrated from pgvecto.rs to VectorChord!**
+>
+> Immich is migrating to VectorChord and, hence, this container will transition to only including VectorChord in upcoming releases.

 ---